olleyt/aws-bootcamp-cruddur-2023/journal/week1.md

 ### GitPod did not have Docker extension preinstalled

 This can be probably rectified with .gitpod.yml by adding ms-azuretools.vscode-docker into extensions

+### Docker compose file was in incorrect folder

+When I ran compose up first time from the left navigation pane, Docker did not produce working containers and both containers were in red status.
+* _Trobleshooting steps:_
+    * I looked into the logs and the error was saying that FLASK_APP variable is not set and some files are not found.

+* _Solution:_
+    * The problem was that I created docker-compose not on the root but inside the the front-end folder when clicked adding file on the left side pane!
+Sometimes I love bash commands better than point & click approach.
+It was such a baffling and silly error to create file in a wrong place.

+* _Status:_
+    * It's all working now.